 The Committee shall meet as frequently as it determines necessary but not less frequently than once each quarter.
-The Chair of the Committee may call meetings of the Committee and must call a meeting when requested to do so by a member of the Committee, the Shareholders' Auditor, the Chief Auditor, the Chairman of the Board, the Chief Executive Officer or the Chief Financial and Administrative Officer.
+Meetings may be called by the Chair of the Committee or any two members of the Committee.
+The Chair of the Committee must call a meeting when requested to do so by any member of the Committee, the Shareholders' Auditor, the Chief Auditor, the Chairman of the Board, the Chief Executive Officer or the Chief Financial and Administrative Officer.
 Notice of the time and place of each meeting of the Audit Committee must be given to each member of the Committee and the Shareholders' Auditor, not less than 48 hours before the time of the meeting.
 A quorum of the Committee shall be a majority of its members.
 The powers of the Committee may be exercised at a meeting at which a quorum of the Committee is present and at which a majority of the members present are resident Canadians in person or by telephone or other electronic means.
 Each member is entitled to one vote in Committee proceedings.